rqlite/rqlite.io/content/en/docs/Guides/cdc/_index.md

 ## Downstream de‑duplication

 Consumers should track the highest processed **index**.
 Ignore any payload groups with `index` ≤ last processed.
-Alternatively, ensure downstream handlers are idempotent.
+Alternatively, ensure downstream handlers are idempotent and can handle an occasional out-of-order CDC event.

 ## Operational guidance